 Transition

 Many veterans & first responders return from duty carrying physical & emotional wounds.
 Whether from combat zones, emergency scenes, or prolonged exposure to trauma, adjusting to everyday life can be difficult.
-Our program uses horses to support that transition.
+Our program uses horses to support those transitions.

 Together, the horse & participant work on relaxation, memory, patience, confidence, physical wellness, and focus.
 These skills extend far beyond the arena and into daily life.